Most Dangerous Inland Cities in the U.S. (2025)

-Coastal cities usually get all the attention, but a lot of the most dangerous places in the U.S. are actually inland, nowhere near an ocean, but definitely dealing with high crime.
-We’re talking about aging industrial towns and metro areas that just don’t have the resources they need.
+Coastal cities usually get all the attention, but many dangerous places in the U.S. are inland, far from the ocean, yet still face high crime rates.
+We’re talking about aging industrial towns and metro areas that might lack the resources they need.

-These inland cities are facing serious challenges: poverty, gang violence, and police departments that are stretched too thin.
+These inland cities face serious challenges: poverty, gang violence, and police departments that are stretched very thin.

-Below, I’ve broken down the most dangerous inland cities in the U.S., with detailed info on crime stats, what different neighborhoods are like, and what makes each one particularly risky.
+Below, I’ve broken down the most dangerous inland cities in the U.S., with detailed info on crime stats, what different neighborhoods are like, and what makes each one particularly high-risk.

 Most Dangerous Inland Cities in the U.S.